 - Remove the small cutter and the centers followed by the large cutter.

-Continue the process until all the dough (including the center cut-outs) is used up.
+- Continue the process until all the dough (including the donut holes) is used up.

 Second proof